shruti-611/Face-Recognition-based-Login-System-using-python-OpenCV-and-Flask-framework/README.md

 ## Face-Login
-Face login using Open CV Python
+Face login using Open CV Python and Flask framework